nuthanc/junior_to_senior/spaVSssr/README.md

 * JS on the client side takes care of it
 * In next.js, using Link adds the behavior of client side rendering, i.e refreshing only parts of the Page without reloading the entire Page
 * Client vs Server side Routing: https://medium.com/@wilbo/server-side-vs-client-side-routing-71d710e9227f

+### Shared Components

+* components folder in root dir of next App
+* It can also be in pages, but it is usually in root of the App folder
+* Add Component class in components folder and import that in about.js of pages dir